 When we asked Atkins headquarters about the trend, they quickly sent a list of dieters who’d been inspired to incorporate lots of low-carb Mediterranean staples — salmon, olive oil, spinach, walnuts, feta and more—into their Atkins menus.
 “I’ve never lost weight so easily before,” raves Texas reader Rebecca Niemeyer, 36.
 “I’m down 80 pounds — and it feels like the perfect diet,” Adds 126-pounds slimmer Pennsylvania reader Tammie Grove, 39: “It’s so much delicious food, it’s hard to believe you’re getting lean and healthy so fast.”

 Though there are lots of variations on a Mediterranean Atkins diet, they generally have you limit carbs to about 30 grams per day while avoiding highly processed food and emphasizing nutrient-packed Mediterranean favorites — especially seafood, leafy greens, fresh herbs, nuts, olive oil and red wine.
 What about options like bacon, butter and low-carb candy?
 Include them in moderation if you wish.
 “Atkins is a good diet for weight loss because when you keep carb intake low enough, it inhibits new fat from forming and literally forces your body to burn stored fat for fuel.
 That’s true even if you’re making less nutritious low-carb choices,” says Dr. Parker.
 “That said, it’s been my experience that the more nutrient-dense choices you make, the better off you’ll be.
 Reduce carbs and eat Mediterranean style foods, and you get a flood of vitamins, minerals and antioxidants that give you a huge edge.”
-For that reason, Dr. Parker and many other experts consider Mediterranean Atkins the ultimate low-carb diet.
+For that reason, Dr. Parker and many other experts consider Mediterranean Atkins the ultimate low-carb diet for longevity.

 Why it works so well